Nitrux/iso-tool/README.md

 `mkiso` is a command that generates a minimal linux
 OS with customized features.
-It creates a ISO image that can be written directly to a USB stick or hard drive.
+It creates an ISO image that can be written directly to a USB stick or hard drive.

 Don't run it without reading it.
 You'll have to